Cart 0

 • Hit them with rackets!
 Because carpenter bees are so large, they make excellent targets for badminton and tennis rackets.
 We even have electric rackets to help pack a punch!
 This is certainly effective at getting rid of the carpenter bees that come too close.
 However, those tend to be male so, unfortunately, killing them won’t stop a nest from growing.
 Collect any dead bees and place them in your carpenter bee trap to make the trap more effective.
 Watch our video to see how it works.

 • Sprinkle diatomaceous earth in the nests to kill larvae and bees.
-Does diatomaceous earth kill carpenter bees?
+Does diatomaceous earth (DE) kill carpenter bees?
 The answer is yes.
-You can use diatomaceous earth for bees, and you can also use diatomaceous earth for wasps.
+You can use this natural carpenter bee repellent for bees and also for wasps.
 As mentioned above, this is because DE will kill any creature with an exoskeleton.
 If treating a wasp nest, do your research and take extra precautions before treating a nest, as wasps are extremely aggressive.
-Or better yet, try our Glass Wasp Trap or Wasp Deterrent Hive

 Carpenter Bee Prevention Recap

-Naturally repelling carpenter bees is not difficult when you have the right tools.
-Be proactive, and hang your Best Bee Traps up at the beginning of spring.
+Naturally repelling carpenter bees is not difficult when you have the right carpenter bee repellent and tools.
+Be proactive, and hang your Best Bee Brothers carpenter bee traps up at the beginning of spring.
 Remember to take immediate action if you see any nests or damage, and be sure to keep your traps up until fall to conquer the small second season.

 References: